 How To Coach Girls and Olympics

 Did you know that the number of women competing at the Olympic Games is nearly 50%?
-It wasn’t until 2012 that women even participated in every Olympic sport but that number will increase became all new Olympic sports MUST have women’s events.
-There is also effort to include women as coaches and in leadership positions as part of the administration of the Olympic games, but there is still work to do.
+It wasn’t until 2012 that women even participated in every Olympic sport but that number will increase became all-new Olympic sports MUST have women’s events.
+There is also an effort to include women as coaches and in leadership positions as part of the administration of the Olympic games, but there is still work to do.
 Check out these stats: